oniani/sat-sudoku/README.md

 # MiniSat sudoku solver

-This is the implementation of the minisat sudoku solver based on the [paper](paper.pdf) by Inês Lynce and Jöel Ouaknine.
+This is the implementation of the MiniSat sudoku solver based on the paper by Inês Lynce and Jöel Ouaknine called *Sudoku as a SAT Problem*.

 Sudoku is modeled as the SAT problem.
 The idea is to formulate a sudoku puzzle as a SAT formula if the puzzle has a solution.
-Then we use [MiniSat](http://minisat.se/) solver to find the solution.
+Then we use MiniSat program to find the solution.

-[MiniSat](http://minisat.se/) is a program that solves the satisfiability problem: given a formula, it either returns an assignment that makes it true, or says that no such assignment exists.
+MiniSat is a program that solves the satisfiability problem: given a formula, it either returns an assignment that makes it true, or says that no such assignment exists.
 It uses a restricted form of propositional formula called CNF (Conjunctive Normal Form).
 CNF consists of a set of clauses, each of which is a set of literals.
 A literal is a variable or its negation.
 Each clause is interpreted as the disjunction of its literals, and the formula as a whole is interpreted as the conjunction of the clauses.

 For the in-depth explanation of how the sudoku solver works, see the [paper](paper.pdf).